Continuous-variable quantum communication: Continuous-variable quantum key distribution

-In the case of more advanced \textit{collective attacks}, Eve is able to store her ancilla states in a quantum memory and later apply an optimal collective measurement after the bases reconciliation, reaching the amount of information given by the Holevo bound (\ref{eq:holevo}) between Eve's system (set of ancilla states) and the subsystem measured by the trusted party, which is the reference side of the post-processing.
-The secret key is then lower-bounded by the \textit{Devetak-Winter rate}~\cite{Devetak2005}, in the asymptotic regime for either of the reconciliation scenarios given by
+In the case of more advanced \textit{collective attacks}, Eve is able to store her ancilla states in a quantum memory and later apply an optimal collective measurement after the basis reconciliation, reaching the amount of information given by the Holevo bound [Eq. (\ref{eq:holevo})] between Eve's system (set of ancilla states) and the subsystem measured by the trusted party, which is the reference side of the postprocessing.
+The secret key is then lower-bounded by the \textit{Devetak-Winter rate}~\cite{Devetak2005} in the asymptotic regime for either of the reconciliation scenarios given by

-The most general case of \textit{coherent} (also called general) attacks implies that Eve is able to not only collectively measure her ancilla states, but to also collectively optimally prepare them.
-In the asymptotic limit, coherent attacks on CV-QKD are usually reduced to the collective ones as the signal states are independent and identically distributed (i.i.d.) and collective preparation does not bring any advantage to Eve, but if this is not the case or the data ensembles are limited, a rigorous treatment of coherent attacks is required, as we discuss in the next sections.
+The most general case of \textit{coherent} (also called general) attacks implies that Eve is able to not only collectively measure her ancilla states but also to collectively optimally prepare them.
+In the asymptotic limit, coherent attacks on CV-QKD are usually reduced to the collective ones as the signal states are independent and identically distributed (i.i.d.) and collective preparation does not bring any advantage to Eve, but if this is not the case or the data ensembles are limited, a rigorous treatment of coherent attacks is required, as we discuss in the forthcoming sections.

 In the finite-size regime, the efficiency of parameter estimation is limited and should be taken into account.
-The most general security analysis of QKD then also takes into account the fact that key distribution is part of a more complex cryptographic system and should be described in a composable way, allowing to quantify the security of the key.
+The most general security analysis of QKD then also takes into account the fact that key distribution is part of a more complex cryptographic system and should be described in a composable way, allowing the security of the key to be quantified.